- Legal Articles

 To what extent are pre and post nups binding within the jurisdiction?

-Within the marriage contract is a section which allows for a dowry ('Meher') to be specified.
-The dowry is the payment of a sum of money/ valuables to the wife, paid partly on marriage (the Mokadam) and partly in the event of divorce/ husband's death.
+Within the marriage contract is a section which allows for a dowry ('Mahr') to be specified.
+Mahr is a sum of money or property, which the wife is entitled to receive from her husband in consideration of their marriage and is meant to offer financial security to the wife.
+There are two types of Mahr provided in the UAE Personal Status Law, namely: Prompt Dowry (Mokadam) and Deferred Dowry (Moajal).
+Whereas Prompt Dowry is payable immediately upon the marriage, Deferred Dowry is payable upon the dissolution of a marriage, either by divorce or death.
 The dowry must be present in the contract to ensure its legal validity.
-The marriage contract has been compared to a pre nuptial agreement because of the dowry, but it is far from this.
+The marriage contract has been compared to a pre-nuptial agreement because of the dowry, but it is far from this.
 There are restrictions as to what can be included within the marriage contract, those that are contrary to public order or Islamic Shari'a will not be included.

-Some wives may use the Dowry term to give them a bargaining position, and agree to receive a lesser dowry on alternative terms to their benefit.
-The marriage contract is negotiated and agreed by the husband and the wife's father or other male guardian, often with the benefit of legal advice (although this is not required).
+Some wives may use the Dowry term to give them a bargaining position and agree to receive a lesser dowry on alternative terms to their benefit.
+The marriage contract is negotiated and agreed upon by the husband and the wife's father or another male guardian, often with the benefit of legal advice (although this is not required).

-If a Muslim couple wish to rely on a pre-nuptial agreement validly drafted in another jurisdiction, it is likely that the UAE courts would not choose to enforce the terms especially in relation to children.
+If a Muslim couple wishes to rely on a pre-nuptial agreement validly drafted in another jurisdiction, likely, the UAE courts would not choose to enforce the terms, especially about children.
 This is because under Sharia law a couple could not enter into an agreement concerning children that have not yet been born.

-The contract will be void or voidable if any term in the agreement conflicts with Islamic Shari'aFeature Articles, public order or morals in the UAE (Article 27 Civil Procedure Law).
-Public order is defined at Article 3 Civil Procedure as 'matters relating to personal status'.
-This means that any terms in the contract that are against or conflicting with UAE morals (for example reference to unmarried cohabiting couples) would be void.
+The contract will be void or voidable if any term in the agreement conflicts with Islamic Shari'a, public order or morals in the UAE (Article 27 Civil Transactions Law).
+Public order is defined in Article 3 of Civil Transactions Law as 'matters relating to personal status'.
+This means that any terms in the contract that are against or conflicting with UAE morals would be void.